EvangeliaS/Quantum-Fourier-Transform-via-variational-quantum-circuits/README.md

 - Efficient training of the quantum circuit with 26 parameters is possible, and adding more parameters may not significantly improve results.
 - An ansatz based on algebraic properties of QFT reduced the number of parameters and circuit depth effectively.

-## Getting Started

-To replicate the experiments and results presented in this thesis, follow the steps outlined in the [Getting Started Guide](getting_started.md).

 ## Ansatz and Circuit Structure